-Elder Construction is honored to be the Design-Assist prime contractor for the Mountain View Fire Rescue Maintenance Facility with an approximate estimated value of $4.8 million.
-As Erie and the neighboring communities grow, Mountain View Fire Rescue experienced increased demand on their team to keep these communities safe.
-With land donated by Anadarko, they seized the opportunity to provide a new 23,100 square foot facility in which to maintain their equipment, house staff, and increase their storage.
+Elder Construction was the Design-Assist prime contractor for the Mountain View Fire Rescue (MVFR) Maintenance Facility with an approximate estimated value of $4.8 million.
+As Erie and the neighboring communities grew, MVFR experienced increased demand on their team to keep these communities safe.
+With land donated by Anadarko, they seized the opportunity to provide a new 23,100-square-foot facility in which to maintain their equipment, house their staff, and increase their storage.

-- 2,400 square feet of office space on the 2nd floor mezzanine.
+- 2,400 square feet of office space on the 2nd-floor mezzanine

-- 20,700 square feet of space dedicated to five clear-story pull-through bays and ample room for storage.
+- 20,700 square feet of space dedicated to five clear-story pull-through bays and ample room for storage

 - Ceiling height of 34’ to accommodate full-service maintenance with trucks on lifts with cabs raised

 - Solar Panels to help off-set electrical usage

 - Length of the building to accommodate a full swinging ladder truck to be fully maintained inside the bays extended

 - Pump pits to test and flush trucks

 - LEED Silver pursuit – MVFR is seeking LEED certification under LEEDv4 for New Construction